Higher order trade-offs in hypergraph community detection: Generalized detectability limits for hypergraph community structure

 Analogously, to prior works~\cite{decelle2011asymptotic}, we posit that this represents the theoretical detectability limit for non-uniform hypergraphs with $q$ communities.
 For simplicity, the detailed derivation of~\eqref{detectability_bp} is deferred to the Appendix~\ref{appendix-bp&detectability}.

 In the uniform HSBM, The $\snr_{\rm BP}$~\eqref{detectability_bp} will degenerate to $\snr_{\rm BH}$~\eqref{phi_by_dindout}.
-That means that in the uniform case spectral clustering, e.g., with the Bethe Hessian matrix (or the non-backtracking matrix) can detect community structure down to the same detectability threshold as belief propagation.
-However in the nonuniform case, the detectability threshold $\snr_{\rm BH} =1$ is weaker than $\snr_{\rm BP}=1$.
+That means that in the uniform case, spectral clustering (e.g., using the Bethe Hessian or the non-backtracking matrix) can detect community structure down to the same threshold as belief propagation.
+In the non-uniform case, however, the spectral detectability threshold is \emph{weaker} than the BP threshold.
+Here, ``weaker detectability'' means that the spectral method requires a higher signal-to-noise ratio to succeed: at the BP threshold ($\snr_{\rm BP}=1$), the BH has $\snr_{\rm BH}<1$ and therefore cannot detect communities better than random guessing, while BP can still succeed.
+Equivalently, the BH threshold $\epsilon_{\rm BH}^*$ is strictly smaller than $\epsilon_{\rm BP}^*$, meaning there is a regime in which BP detects structure but the BH spectral method does not.
+It is important to note that being above this threshold does not guarantee the detection of all community structures; instead, it ensures that the recovered partition is correlated with the true structure, which can include, for example, a coarser hierarchical partition or the detection of dominant (majority) communities~\cite{peel2024detectability, li2026detectability}.

 We validate the thresholds $\snr_{\rm BH}=1$ and $\snr_{\rm BP}=1$ empirically in the following experiment on synthetic hypergraphs.
 We fix the average degree $d$ of a hypergraph and vary the ratio $\epsilon=\frac{\cout}{\cin}$ to control the community strength.
 When $\epsilon$ is small, the community structure is strong, and when $\epsilon$ is large, the community structure is weak.
 We denote the critical $\epsilon$ for which $\snr_{\rm BH}=1$ as $\epsilon_{\rm BH}^*$, and the critical $\epsilon$ that make $\snr_{\rm BP}=1$ as $\epsilon_{\rm BP}^*$.
 We use the adjusted mutual information $\rm AMI$~\cite{vinh2009information} to evaluate the community detection result.
 The $\rm AMI$ score lies in range $[0, 1]$, where $1$ indicates perfect agreement between the detected communities and the true communities, while $0$ indicates that the detected communities are no better than random guessing.